julien6387/supvisors/docs/dashboard.rst

 Only the hyperlinks of the ``RUNNING`` nodes are active.
 The browser is redirected to the `Address page`_ of the corresponding Web Server.
 The **Supvisors** instance playing the role of "Master" is pointed out with the ✪ sign.

-Below is the Application part that lists all the *managed* applications defined through the `group sections <http://supervisord.org/configuration.html#group-x-section-settings>`_ of the Supervisor configuration file and also declared in the **Supvisors** :ref:`rules_file`.
+Below is the Application part that lists all the *Managed* applications defined through the `group sections <http://supervisord.org/configuration.html#group-x-section-settings>`_ of the Supervisor configuration file and also declared in the **Supvisors** :ref:`rules_file`.
 The color gives the state of the Application, as seen by the **Supvisors** instance that is displaying this page: